moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 ### Turnover Module

 Turnover is the movement of carbon from a living carbon pool to a dead carbon pool.
-This is due to the natural living process of plant components .
-For example: A deciduous forest will have near 100% turnover of leaves across a year, or an annual turnover rate of 99%.
+It is due to the natural living process of plant components.
+For example, a deciduous forest will have near 100% turnover of leaves across a year or an annual turnover rate of 99%.
 The turnover rates will vary with vegetation types and the plant components.
-For example: A tree stem may have zero (0) annual turnover, while the leaves have one (1).
+For example, A tree stem may have zero (0) annual turnover, while the leaves have one (1).

 To determine the volume of turnover through time, a calculation similar to the one below is carried out: